seandjones92/.emacs.d/README.md

 ## Paredit<a id="sec-3-7" name="sec-3-7"></a>

-This is for better handling of S-expressions in lisp languages
+This is for better handling of S-expressions in lisp languages.

     (autoload 'enable-paredit-mode "paredit" "Turn on pseudo-structural editing of Lisp code." t) (add-hook 'emacs-lisp-mode-hook       #'enable-paredit-mode)